Cham0i/Netacad/README.md

 Troubleshooting:
 Ping the loopback located outside the LAN and the use this command to verify:
 <pre>show ip nat translations</pre>

+### Troubleshooting Hints

+Consider the....Nature of Problems - Equipment - Configuration and Topology - Previous Troubleshooting

+Steps of the Troubleshooting Process:

+1. Identify the problem
+2. Develop a theory
+3. Test the theory
+4. Creat a plan
+5. Implement the solution
+6. Verify everything works as intended
+7. Document your troubleshoot

+- Even if you have an interface configured as a trunk, if you still have have access mode settings applied, the trunk will not work.
+Delete the unecessary access mode configuration by repeating the command with the "no" prefix.
+- A PC without a default gateway is able to ping everything within its LAN including its intended default gateway interface, but cannot ping past the router.
+If this sounds like you, maybe idk check to see if you put the correct default gateway...
+- Associate "Reply from Router: Destination host unreachable." error with ACL.
+If you see this, and you weren't supposed to, double check your access list.
+Maybe you blocked the wrong IP or forgot to add "permit any" command
+- On that same note, a port security misconfiguration probably won't tell you anything.
+If you manually configured a MAC, verify your MAC is correct by going to the PC and using "ipconfig /all".
+If you didn't use sticky nor manually entered a MAC...well...maybe enter a MAC guy!
+- Never forget the ip helper address for DHCP.
+Remember to put it on the sub-interface that is the default gateway for the LAN that needs DHCP services.
+- For Inter-VLAN routing, the switches' ip default gateway is always the sub-interface for the Management VLAN.
+- NEVER add port security to trunk interfaces.
+Delete any trunk configurations if there is any (using "no" prefix)
+- Sometimes turning an interface on and off fixes an issue (shut and no shut)
+- Even if all your subinterfaces are on, your physical interface that the subinterfaces are based of might still be shut.
+No shut that bitch. (g0/1.10, g0/1.20 are no shut; but if g0/1 is shut those subinterfaces won't work)
+- If you ever feel stressed remember that your family won't see you soon if you fail.
+Keep trying!

+#reload

 To be continued...